UNBC School of Health Sciences Mission Statement:

 Bachelor of Health Sciences (BHSc)

-The Bachelor of Health Sciences undergraduate degree program has two majors depending on students interests.
+The Bachelor of Health Sciences undergraduate degree program has three majors depending on students interests.
 The Biomedical Studies Major focuses on the natural and physical sciences.
 This major will be of interest to students who wish to apply to professional programs, for example: dentistry, medicine, nursing, occupational therapy, pharmacy, physiotherapy, and speech pathology.
-The Community and Population Health Majors while sharing some of the same core courses as the biomedical studies major will also focus on courses for students interested in administration, health care management, information systems or public health.
+The Community and Population Health Majors; Rural and Aboriginal Health, and Environmental Health, while sharing some of the same core courses as the biomedical studies major will also focus on courses for students interested in administration, health care management, information systems or public health.

 Master of Arts in Disability Management (MA)